BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 ### As a Worker — phone or browser

 1. Open **[safenet-sage.vercel.app](https://safenet-sage.vercel.app)** — no install, no signup friction
-2. Enter any 10-digit mobile number → Enter OTP sent to mobile or can enter random 6 numbers(safe mode- free tier)
+2. Enter any 10-digit mobile number → Enter OTP sent to mobile or can enter random 6 numbers (safe mode — free tier)
 3. Select platform (Zomato / Swiggy / Other) → search any Indian city or tap GPS → pick a coverage tier
 4. Dashboard loads with **live weather**, **real AQI**, **Earnings DNA heatmap**, zone risk level, and Forecast Shield status
 5. Tap **"Simulate Disruption" → Heavy Rain** → watch the 6-step claim pipeline animate live → payout credited with the exact formula shown: